UQ-PAC/BASIL/docs/development/tool-installation.md

 # Tool Installation

-This describes how to setup a development environment for various development tasks.
+This describes how to set up a development environment for various development tasks.

 We first list the requirements of specific development tasks, and secondly how to obtain them.